RedisTimeSeries/RedisTimeSeries/docs/commands/ts.decrby.md

 ## Return value

+Returns one of these replies:

-@integer-reply - the timestamp of the upserted sample, or @error-reply.
+- @integer-reply - the timestamp of the upserted sample
+- @error-reply on error (invalid arguments, wrong key type, etc.), or when `timestamp` is not equal to or higher than the maximum existing timestamp

 ## See also